How to use the ODM

 - These are fields which contain drop-down menus.

-Reportable(column W) is where you can indicate if the measure should not be used for regular reporting due to quality concerns.
-You can record more details of the quality concerns in theQuality reportstemplate.
+- `Reportable` (column W) is where you can indicate if the measure should not be used for regular reporting due to quality concerns.
+It takes a `TRUE` or `FALSE` value.
+You can record more details of the quality concerns in the `Quality reports table` template.

 - These are identifier fields that are used to indicate the organization and contact person associated with the entry.

-Last editedis where you can indicate the date when the entry was last updated.
+- `Last edited` is where you can indicate the date when the entry was last updated.
 This field is used when you modify an entry after your initial recording.
 Leave this field blank if the entry was entered with no updates.

 Measure set report template

-Columns A to G
+- Columns A to G

-Columns A, B, D and E
+i) Columns A, B, D and E

-Report Set ID(column A) is the unique identifier for this template, and cannot be repeated between entries.
-In essence, each value ofReport set IDrepresents a unique measure set.
-This field can be any combination of letters or words up to 30 characters.For the rest, you can repeat the identifier between entries (if needed).
-For instance, if you are entering two different measure sets that came from the same organization, then the
+- `Measure set report set ID` (column A) is the unique identifier for this template, and cannot be repeated between entries.
+In essence, each value of `Measure set report set ID` represents a unique measure set.
+This field can be any combination of letters or words up to 30 characters.

-Organization ID(column D) will be the same.You may have already created these identifiers in another template.
-For instance you may have created
+- You may have already created these identifiers in another template.
+For instance you may have created `Organization ID` in the `Organization table` template.

-Columns C and G
+ii) Columns C and G

-Name(column C) refers to the name that you have given to the measure set.
+- These are free form fields in which you can enter the indicated information. `Name` (column C) refers to the name that you have given to the measure set.

-Column F
+iii) Column F

-Last editedis a date field in which you can enter the date when the entry was last updated.
+- `Last edited` is a date field in which you can enter the date when the entry was last updated.
 This field is used when you modify an entry after your initial recording.
 Leave this field blank if the entry was entered with no updates.

 You have now entered your data in the Measure report and Measure set report templates, congratulations!